shuntaochen/calosjs/README.md

 # calosjs
 The aim of this library is to simplify the usage of that jQuery $ object, and add all function to current scope.
-Any one who has interest can join in this project, I have implemented some features and some common functions like queue, animation, dom css manipulation.
+Anyone who has interest can join this project, I have implemented some features and some common functions like queue, animation, dom css manipulation.
 We can cooperate together to make this come into real!

 Expecting your code!